Top 10 Indoor Games for Dogs That Need Motivation

 Place a dog treat in one of the boxes and set it alongside the empty box on the floor in front of your dog – the rest is up to your pup to figure out.
 If you want to up the difficulty even more, add more empty boxes and close all the lids on the boxes.

-You can even expand on this cup game by hiding treats around the house and telling your pup to go find it – be sure to start with something strongly scented, though, or you might end up finding these treats way past their expiration date when you do spring cleaning.
+You can even expand on this game by hiding treats around the house and telling your pup to go find them – be sure to start with something strongly scented, like Tilted Barn Dog Treats or Vital Essentials Freeze-Dried Minnows.

 3. Make an Obstacle Course

-Your dog doesn’t have to be in a show to try out an agility course!
+Your dog doesn’t have to be in a competition to try out an agility course!
 You can make one out of things you have lying around in your household objects – stuff like boxes, pillows, books, blankets and chairs.
 You could have your dog jump over a pillow stack or duck under a chair – anything goes as long as it’s safe and fun indoors for your furry friend.

 Check out this DIY Indoor Dog Obstacle Course for some tips and ideas for making your living room into a lot of fun and exciting game room for your pooch.

-4. Towel Unrolling Game
+4. The Towel Game

-Here’s another shell game for dogs that are really food motivated – simply get a towel, place a treat or kibble in the center near the end, roll it up a little, add another treat and repeat until the towel is all rolled up.
+Here’s another shell game-like idea for dogs that are really food motivated – simply get a towel, place a treat or kibble in the center near the end, roll it up a little, add another treat and repeat until the towel is all rolled up.
 Next, show your dog how to play the game by unrolling the towel a little bit and showing them that there’s a treat inside.

 As they learn how to play this indoor dog game, you can reduce the number of treats so that they’ll need to unroll the entire towel to get a reward.
 You can also reduce the size of the treats to help your dog learn to hunt more.